cado-security/product-help/docs/cado-response/deploy/aws/overview.md

 A number of CloudFormation templates are available to deploy Cado into your AWS environment.
 These include:
 - DeployCloudFormationPublic.yaml - This template creates an Amazon EC2 Instance with an associated IAM Role with required access.
 This deployment includes a public IP address and can be accessed directly.
 - DeployCloudFormationPrivate.yaml - This template includes an Amazon Load Balancer.
 The instance won't have a public IP and will be accessed via the ALB.
 - DeployCloudFormationCustomVPC.yaml - This template deploys into an existing VPC.
-The associated template DeployCloudFormationCustomVPCNetworking.yaml can be useed to create the required networking within this VPC.
+The associated template DeployCloudFormationCustomVPCNetworking.yaml can be used to create the required networking within this VPC.
 - DeployCloudFormationGovCloud.yaml - For deployment into AWS GovCloud.
 This template includes an Amazon Load Balancer.
 The instance won't have a public IP and will be accessed via the ALB.

 Additionally, a High Availability (HA) CloudFormation template is available for deployment (below).